Pregnancy Loss and Healing

 Let’s Start Talking

 I personally feel this is something that needs to be talked about.
 Talking about it is the only way to help people thru the tragedy of losing a child.
 I have lost multiple pregnancies.
 When I was finally able to talk is when I finally was able to start to heal.
 Now years later I have decided to speak again.
 Please keep in mind I’m not a doctor or a therapist this is just what I went thru and how I coped.
 I hope that my story can help someone somewhere.

 My Story of Loss

 My husband and I have been thru many pregnancy losses.
-These include miscarriages and a stillborn.
-Or first loss occurred at 21 weeks laying in bed, my water broke.
+These include over 5 miscarriages and a stillborn.
+Our first loss occurred at 21 weeks laying in bed, my water broke.
 There was nothing the doctors could do to save my child.
 You would think that early you would just bleed and it is done but no. I sat and waited to deliver my son in a state of disbelief.
 It was surreal we had an ultrasound 2 days prior, and even waiting in the hospital our son had a heartbeat.

 Losing our first and then many miscarriages led me to a cycle of grief.
 Grieving the loss of a child is something no one should ever have to do.
-After a year we decided to try again and had 4 miscarriages.
+After a year we decided to try again and had 4 more miscarriages.
 Then we had one go all the way to 20 weeks.
 I went in for our ultrasound only to find out the baby had a chromosomal abnormality and had stopped growing.
 The next day, Valentines Day to be exact, I went to the hospital to have a dilation and curettage otherwise called a DNC.
 Next, we had another miscarriage.
 After years of trying we had our preemie and 4 years later our only full-term baby.

 You’re Not Alone Even If You Feel You Are